Self-Description of the Department

 Informatics at the TUM takes the quick sharing of knowledge and intensive cooperation with established businesses very seriously.
 Our professors cooperate in numerous projects with businesses in the IT field and applied fields like the automobile industry, medical technology, and the service sector.
 An example of successful knowledge sharing in both directions is the Hot-Spot Workshops initiated within the framework of the competence network VSEK: IT representatives from businesses meet with researchers from TUM Informatics and converse about best practices in current topics in software development.
 The advantage of such continuous dialogue is that scientists can bring new ideas into praxis and at the same time learn more about problems in industry.
 "The conversations take place in confidential sessions and are helpful to both sides.
 Evidence of this is that many workshop participants have been showing up regularly for five years," says informatics professor Manfred Broy.

 Studying at an Elite University

 Students, too, should profit from intensive contact with the economic sector, and they are brought into these activities early on.
 Prospective students have recourse to a wide selection of options at the TUM: Informatics, Information Systems, Informatics: Games Engineering, and Bioinformatics.
-Additionally, there are the Master's programs Automotive Software Engineering, Biomedical Computing, Computational Science and Engineering, Data Engineering and Analysis, Robotics, Cognition, Intelligence, and Informatics, Information Systems, Bioinformatics, and Informatics: Games Engineering.
+Additionally, there are the Master's programs Automotive Software Engineering, Biomedical Computing, Computational Science and Engineering, Data Engineering and Analytics, Robotics, Cognition, Intelligence, and Informatics, Information Systems, Bioinformatics, and Informatics: Games Engineering.
 Students who are especially motivated can participate in the vacation academy or winter school, or can decide to start in an Elite Master's program.